caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 ```

-## Column Expression
+## Series Expression
-Column expression is function that can be invoked by column values in a table
+Series expression is function that can be invoked by series (column) values in a table

 ### Get
-`Get` will retrieve a row in column based on the given index
+`Get` will retrieve a row in series based on the given index

 #### Input
 | Name | Description |